Indianapolis man convicted more than 6 years after raping woman who got separated from friend at bar - NewsBreak

 Indianapolis police quiet on fatal shooting of Dutch soldier

-INDIANAPOLIS — (AP) — Two Dutch soldiers wounded in a downtown Indianapolis shooting that killed another member of their commando unit could soon return to the Netherlands, city police said Monday while providing no new information on the search for the other people involved.
-The 26-year-old member of...
+INDIANAPOLIS (AP) — Two Dutch soldiers wounded in a downtown Indianapolis shooting that killed another member of their commando unit could soon return to the Netherlands, city police said Monday while providing no new information on the search for the other people involved.
+The 26-year-old member of the Dutch...

+Court docs: Discarded guns, blood, surveillance video led to murder charge in Indianapolis motel shooting

+INDIANAPOLIS – The blood was on the suspect’s hands.
+That evidence, along with two 911 calls, discarded guns and surveillance video, led police to arrest 30-year-old Timothy Gardner in connection with a deadly shooting at an Indianapolis motel.
+Indianapolis Metropolitan police responded to the Red Roof Inn at 8110 N. Shadeland Ave. on Friday, Aug. […]

 Comments / 0